SofiaSorokina/DialectFairnessMetrics/README.md

  - You can run DataOrganizing.py to get all those files again, exept you'll need the initial .csv files

 File SumyPythonCode.py and folder LSA-Text-Summarization-master are the extractive summarization bots.
 To run Sumy, just open and run it's python file.
 To run LAS, open the folder and run the summarization.py file.
 These bots will give you the summaries of all ordered and randomised tweets and store them in a corresponding to the bot's name folder for summaries.

-To see how the bot represented all three dialects in the summary, run Compare.py.
-It will give you the percentagies of representation of each dialect.